YamalSharma/AICTE_CYBER_INTERNSHIP/README.md

 # AICTE_CYBER_INTERNSHIP
-# Image Steganography Using Python
+# Secure data hiding in images using Steganography

 ## 📌 Overview
 This project is a **Python-based Image Steganography** application that allows users to securely hide and retrieve messages within images.
 The encryption process ensures that only users with the correct passcode can decrypt and view the hidden message.